sskeme/eeee346-s24-hw1/README.md

 3. Type "git push"

-4. You can verify that your program is wroking properly with predetermined inputs on GitHub Actions.
+4. You can verify that your program is working properly with predetermined inputs on GitHub Actions.